 Use Scholarship Search Engines

-FastWeb and Scholarships.com are two popular online scholarship search engines.
+FastWeb, Scholarships.com, and SallieMae.com are some popular online scholarship search engines.
 Students can provide profile information such as major and be matched with possible scholarships they may be eligible for.
 Be sure to read each scholarship's criteria carefully, as you may be shown scholarships you do not actually qualify for.